Blog – Posted on Monday, Jan 13

 Check out what Reedsy Discovery reviewer Lauren Jones has to say about Kicking Financial Ass: Punch Debt in the Face, Invest for the Future, and Retire Early!

 47. Your Money or Your Life by Vicki Robin & Joe Dominguez

-The question at the heart of this beloved book, as personal finance blogger Grant Sabatier puts it, is simple: how much money are you willing to trade your life for?
+The question at the heart of this beloved self-help book, as personal finance blogger Grant Sabatier puts it, is simple: how much money are you willing to trade your life for?
 Work is essentially a swap of energy and time for money.
 How much does that mean to you?
 If you figure out this “why” behind your spending, it will enable you to easily lay down the stepping-stones for intelligent investment and budgeting decisions.